uri-yanover/4qbits/_posts/2022-03-26-tackling-4d-chess.md

 **TL;DR**: How to make good decisions when talent is scarce and expertise even scarcer?

 # The peril of non-expert decision making
-One of the key obstacles in a team that I've worked with was a certain "stack" of SW that handles the processing of a crucial data source - I should mention that it's not a very complex one, and definitely a very "small" one in terms of data scale.
+One of the key obstacles in a team that I've worked with was a certain "stack" of SW that handles the processing of a crucial data source - I should mention that the data per se is not very complex, and definitely very "small-scale" as far as these things go.

 That SW stack became a festering wound not because somebody specific made a specific bad decision, but rather because several team members had made a number of incremental decisions using high-powered tools somewhat out of their competence zone, and without a holistic vision of the business; these decisions amounted to laying a hefty tax on anyone who would try to base on their work.
-The end result was not being able to mitigate even trivial data quality issues, which caused the team to fail to deliver on a key business need - in part, because recognizing this need required understanding the system, and that by itself was beyond most team members.
+The end result was not being able to mitigate even trivial data quality issues, which caused the team to fail to deliver on a key business need - in part, because the system became too complicated for anyone to feel accountable for.

 More generally, as business grows, there's a point at which decisions made on an ad-hoc basis by non-experts become the problem - in the typical case they don't allow the right business scaling, and in the worst case they simply break and require a massive cleanup.